-The "Steps to Staying Safe Storybook" tells the story of Thandi, an adventurous young five year old who encounters a tricky person while she is playing at the park.
+The "Steps to Staying Safe Storybook" tells the story of Maria, an adventurous young five year old who encounters a tricky person while she is playing at the park.
 This story introduces several of the concepts that are covered in the ECPP and is referenced throughout the programme.
-To download a free version or purchase a hard copy of this Storybook, scan the QR code or visit the link below.